JParticles/Documentation/src/language/en/md/examples/quick_start.md

 	</header>
 	<body>
 	    <!--
-			Prepare a `DOM` element with a certain width and height, otherwise the Canvas width and height defaults to 485 and 300.
+			Prepare an empty `DOM` element with a certain width and height, otherwise the Canvas width and height defaults to 485 and 300.
 		-->
 	    <div id="demo" style="width: 400px; height: 250px;"></div>